The application package for BEEAM can be submitted online using this website.

 - Application deadline – April 12, 2019

-- Interview Date – After school, week of April 22nd.
+- Finalist's Interview Dates – After school, week of April 22nd.

 - Complete Environmental Health and Safety Training (online, information to be provided) – June 14, 2019

 - First week orientation at MIT – June 24, 2019